UGC NET Paper 1 vs Paper 2 for Computer Science: what each tests and how to split your prep

 How to split your UGC NET preparation

-A common sequencing error is spending the first two months only on Computer Science because it feels like "the real exam", then cramming Paper 1 in the last fortnight.
-Paper 1 is too broad to compress.
-Give it a fixed weekly slot from day one.
+The common failure is spending the first months only on Computer Science because it feels like the real exam, then forcing Paper 1 into the last fortnight.
+Compression fails there because Paper 1 is broad and shallow: it rewards repeated contact and correction spread over many weeks, and a single intense burst leaves whole areas unrevised.

 Your next step